andrewwakeling/less-browser/README.md

 My opinion is that the ability for LESS to run client-side on the browser, is LESS's strongest and unique feature in comparison to other stylesheet languages.
 This is my work to make that feature *shine*.

-## What happened to "that" feature in less.js?
+## What happened to "that" browser feature in less.js?
-A large majority of functionality was cut out of the original browser.js to provide a more predictable and concise API, which I have labelled "browser-core".
+A large majority of **development** browser specific functionality was cut out of the original less.js.
+This was to provide a more predictable and concise API, which I have labelled "browser-core".
-A lot of thought was put into this reduction and I believe that it would be possible to recreate existing functionality by utilizing the new API of browser-core.
+A lot of thought was put into this reduction and I believe that it would be possible to implement existing functionality by utilizing the new API of browser-core.
+I envisage that this functionality would be broken up into two parts; `browser-development` and `browser-util`.

 ## Warning
 This work is very experimental.
 It currently does not have any testing, so if you decide to use this, you do so at your own risk.